Carlosjr5/sem/.github/ISSUE_TEMPLATE/issue-11.md

 ## MAIN SUCCESS SCENARIO

 1. A request for population of people information is sent out.
-2. HR advisor captures all people living in cities and poeple not living in cities from database in each country.
+2. HR advisor captures all people living in cities and people not living in cities from database in each country.
 3. Report is produced.

 ## EXTENSIONS